reactjs/react.dev/content/docs/context.md

 > Note
 >
 > React previously shipped with an experimental context API.
 The old API will be supported in all 16.x releases, but applications using it should migrate to the new version.
-The legacy API will be removed in a future major React versin.
+The legacy API will be removed in a future major React version.
 Read the [legacy context docs here](/docs/legacy-context.html).